 These pests are social insects that live in colonies in sound, dry wood.
 Unlike subterranean termites, drywood termites require no contact with the soil or with any other source of moisture.
 This has enabled them to adapt well to human habitation.
 They find an ideal habitat in the dry wooden frames, beams, and furniture in homes and buildings.
 They get their nutrition from the cellulose in the wood.

 Drywood termites enter structures through attic or foundation vents, directly through or under wood shingles, under eaves and fascia boards, and through natural cracks, checks and joints in exposed wood trim, window and door frames and sills.

 Drywood termite colonies tend to be much smaller than subterranean termite colonies, but can be detected by the presence of their feces pellet.
 The characteristic drywood termite feces pellets can usually be seen accumulated as piles around infested wood and are usually the first evidence of a drywood termite infestation.

-Termites are active and widespread across Southern Arizona, including Tucson, which means the potential for termite damage is considered significant.
-It is essential to maintain an effective termite control program.
-If you own a home, talk to a Conquistador Pest Control expert about getting a termite inspection and methods to help protect your home from termite infestations and damage.
+Termites are active and widespread across Southern Arizona, including Tucson, which means the potential for damage is considered significant.
+It is essential to maintain an effective pest control program.
+If you own a home, talk to a Conquistador Pest Control expert about getting a pest inspection and methods to help protect your home from termite infestations and damage.